robertovicario/2UML.github.io/SECURITY.md

 To report a vulnerability, please send an email to [rvicariodev@gmail.com](mailto:rvicariodev@gmail.com) with a detailed description of the vulnerability.
 We kindly request that you do not disclose the vulnerability publicly until we have had a chance to address it.

-We are committed to responding to security vulnerability reports promptly and will provide regular updates on the progress of fixing the issue.
-Once a vulnerability is reported, our security team will assess the severity and impact of the issue and take appropriate actions to address it.

 Depending on the severity and impact of the vulnerability, you can expect one of the following outcomes:

 - **Accepted Vulnerability**: If the vulnerability is confirmed, we will work diligently to develop and release a fix as soon as possible.
 We will keep you informed about the progress and let you know when the fix is available.